loulous24/FCSC/FCSC2024/open_sesame.md

     scriptaddr=0x40200000
 ```

 So it is an ARM architecture and the code at address `0x40200000` is booted.
-After an exit, it is poweredoff (so it is not possible to go back to the bootloader).
+After an exit, it is powered off (so it is not possible to go back to the bootloader).

 ## Inspecting the fist door